jeannemargaretguzon/first-year/README.md

-# first-sem
+# first-year

-first-sem is a compilation of programs I made in my first year in BS Information Technology in Polytechnic University of the Philippines.
+first-year is a compilation of programs I made in my first year in BS Information Technology in Polytechnic University of the Philippines.

 ## Installation